-The most surprising part of this numbers, for me, is the fact that only 48% of the games were made for Game Jams.
-So more than half of them were created by people as passion projects.
-Probably a combination of new devs getting into Game Development, honing their skills on itch.io building games on the smaller side, and more experienced devs looking up these news engine.
+The most surprising part of these numbers, for me, is the fact that only 48% of the games were made for Game Jams.
+So more than half of them were created as passion projects.
+Probably a combination of new devs getting into Game Development, honing their skills on itch.io, building games on the smaller side, and more experienced devs looking up this new engine.

 I would expect that in 2021, with vaccines on the way and (hopefully) lockdowns becoming a thing of the past, we will be able to see clearly the full scope of Covid's influence on the increasing usage of Godot.
 Although the release of Godot 4.0 will probably change things quite a bit.

 It would be amazing to have data on other engines, and see how much are they growing year by year, and how much of all the numbers depend on the growth of itch.io itself, but that will have to wait.

 I will get the numbers though.
 And you will too.

 I let you with the original video and the gfs' one:

 Game Off 2020s results are here, and they are really looking good for Godot.

 - Paralunar .
 A 2D shooting game set inside a haunted castle on the Moon

 - Catapult, cat space program, a game about catapulting a cat to the moon.

 - Pack, packing boxes in preparation for an upcoming rocket launch